Close Menu

 FULLY FAVORABLE HEARING DECISION

 A fully favorable hearing decision means that the ALJ awards you benefits.
 Also, the ALJ agrees with onset date of your disability.
-This means the ALJ has awarded you every SSDI and SSI benefit you asked for.
+A favorable decision means the judge awards you all of the SSDI and SSI benefits you asked for.
 The hearing decision will contain an introduction that talks about when you filed for benefits.
 It will also contain a discussion of the five step review process.
-Next, the ALJ will review your medical records and talk about whether you meet or equal one of SSA’s medical listings.
+Next, the ALJ will review your medical records and discuss whether you meet or equal one of SSA’s medical listings.
 Finally, the judge will end the decision with an order that states the SSA should pay you benefits.

 PARTIALLY FAVORABLE HEARING DECISION